hadez16/ShellyForWindows/README.md

 ![2022-06-03 07_01_45-](https://user-images.githubusercontent.com/106725788/171790851-6a66ce45-4ccf-40f6-ae2e-c5fd2d825bfb.png)

 ## Description
-The tool is for all Gen1 Shelly Devices who support the /meter/0 REST endpoint for receiving the current power consumption e.g. a Shelly PlugS.
+The tool is for all Shelly Devices who support either Gen1 API or Gen2 API and have a /meter/ or Switch endpoint for receiving the current power consumption e.g. a Shelly PlugS or Shelly Plus 1 PM.

-Refer to https://shelly-api-docs.shelly.cloud/gen1/#shelly-family-overview for an overview.
+Refer to https://shelly-api-docs.shelly.cloud/gen1/#shelly-family-overview for an overview of Gen1 API Devices.

+Refer to https://shelly-api-docs.shelly.cloud/gen2/ (Section "Devices") for an overview of Gen2 API Devices.

 The config.ini file contains 1-to-n Shelly devices which are declared by its Name as the Section name, IP address, color for distinguishing in the System Tray and update interval in seconds.

+Multiple sensors per Shelly is supported (like for Shelly 2.5 etc.).

+The number of Sensors and the API Generation has to be declared in the config.ini

 ```
 [Balkonkraftwerk1]
 IPAddress=192.168.2.66
 Color=red
 UpdateInterval=5
+NumberOfSensors=1
+APIgeneration=1
 ```

 The possible values for "Color" refer to the possible .NET color values.